Palestine Grassroots Distribution Project

 HISTORY:

-Donkeysaddle released its first film about Gaza in 2011, about a family whose child had been killed and home destroyed in the 2009 assault.
+PGDP grows from Donkeysaddle's belief that we must make long-term commitments to places and people; we do not engage in "hit and run" storytelling.
+Donkeysaddle released its first film about Gaza in 2011, about the Awajah family whose child was killed and home destroyed.
 An audience member asked us how she could partner with us to support the family profiled in the film, and what later became known as Palestine Grassroots Distribution Project was born.

 A few years later, the Israeli military began to deny Abdallah the permits they required to continue treatment in a hospital in Tel Aviv.
-Motivated by Abdallah's crisis, Jen began writing an article about children who need medical care, but are denied permission to leave Gaza by the Israeli military.
+Motivated by Abdallah's crisis, in 2019 Jen began writing an article about children who need medical care, but are denied permission to leave Gaza by the Israeli military.